 Armed with this knowledge, I tried several conditioners that seemed right for my hair type from brands like Rahua, R+Co Bleu, and Odele.
 Though it’s only been about a few weeks since I implemented them into my routine — I shampoo and condition my hair every two days — some immediate effects I noticed were smoother ends.
 I could also run a comb through my strands without encountering a tangled mess the morning after a wash.
 Some longer term effects of using conditioner, I learned from Justin Steinke, chemist and director of R+D for Odele, include hair strengthening and protection from exposure to the elements like sunlight and pollution.
 (I like the sound of this.)

-The most wonderful news of all is that I have not experienced the greasy feeling like I did seven years ago since picking up conditioner again.
+Best of all, I have not experienced the greasy feeling like I did seven years ago since picking up conditioner again.
 “Anecdotally, it sounded like you were using products that were too rich for your hair type [seven years ago],” says Holden.
 “If you have low porosity, products don’t get absorbed into your hair.
 They just sit on top of it.
 The more you use it, the more there’s build-up and your hair feels weighed down.
 I would look for conditioners that are thinner and avoid heavy butters like coconut or shea.
 They’re attributed to moisturizing, but just can’t get through to cuticles [of low porosity hair].”

 And though shampoo and conditioner usually come in a complementary set, I don’t always use the same two products.
 For example, I’ll use a volume shampoo, but will follow up with a smoothing conditioner.
 According to both Steinke and Holden, it’s fine to mix and match shampoos and conditioners.
 “We encourage people to mix and match and navigate what is the right combination for themselves,” says Holden. “[Hair care] is not black and white.
 There’s no overarching ‘you have to do this for your hair.’
 Our answer is always do what you feel is best for your hair.
 Here are the benefits to using conditioner because moisture is super important for all hair types and a conditioner is a great way to deliver just that.”